The Mirl

 friends and family while I was working at the Olympics in Athens,

 available here).
-Rather than having to
+Rather than having to tell

-were looking forward to getting them.
+looking forward to getting them.
 I enjoyed writing them, so I

 figured, let’s do it again.